rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 On the theory that security event handlers represent all of the security relevant action points in the kernel, any security or integrity model can be implemented using the TSEM infrastructure.

-For example, basic IMA functionality could be implemented by a TMA that maps the digests of files accessed, or mapped executable, by the root user as the security state coefficients.
+For example, a basic file integrity model could be implemented by a TMA that maps the digests of files accessed, or mapped executable, by the root user as the security state coefficients.
+The Quixote userspace tools has an example of such a model implemented as a TSEM loadable module.

 A primary intent of the Linux TSEM implementation is to provide a generic method for implementing security policy in userspace rather